 For a few nights every February, the Portland Winter Light Festival transforms the City of Roses into a city of lights.
-This free Central Eastside event features imaginative works that combine light and technology to create an interactive experience.
+Designed to bring light to the wintry darkness, the festival returns Feb.
+1–3, 2018, with the theme “The Light of Progress.”
+The free event features imaginative works that combine light and technology to create an interactive experience.
 Marvel at glowing installations like the inaugural 2016 festival’s 30-foot (9 m) metal tree with LED lights shaped like flowers.
 Also on offer: light science talks, an illuminated bike ride, a lantern parade, workshops, laser light shows and dance parties.

 “We’re doing it to bring people together, and also to bring people out of the dark,” says festival Artistic Director Chris Herring.
 “We want people to see their community in a different light.”